LukaKaranovic/surrounded/docs/logicaldesign.md

 #### 5.1.3: <a name="archgcmproc"></a>Game Logic Processes

-The game logic processes are responsible for moment to moment game control itself.
+The game logic processes are responsible for moment-to-moment game control itself.
 All core gameplay actions and events are resolved here.

-1. This is a rough outline of the expected sequence of events, these are explained further in their respective subsections:
+*This is a rough outline of the expected sequence of events, these are explained further in their respective subsections:*

-2. User triggers start of gameplay from setup process, entering into the game logic process.
+User triggers start of gameplay from setup process, entering into the game logic process.
 All checks are repeated until End Game process is initiated.

 	1. Start game boot-strap with 60 FPS lock